 Chief officers act as accounting officers in their respective ministries.

-“The deputy governor can neither appoint them nor reassign anyone to those vacant positions as the responsibility solely lies with the governor by virtue of the constitutional,” lawyer Nyamu said.
+“The deputy governor can neither appoint them nor reassign anyone to those vacant positions as the responsibility solely lies with the governor,” lawyer Nyamu said.

-Kiambu deputy governor James Nyoro, who took over office, reshuffled the county executive committee of Kiambu, but his move was contested in the Labour court.
+Kiambu deputy governor James Nyoro, who took over office, reshuffled the county executive committee, but his move was contested in the Labour court.

 The court ruled that a deputy governor has no power or authority to interfere with the membership of the county executive committee as appointed by the governor.